 What?!
 Why haven’t I heard more about Kotor?
 I think of myself as fairly informed about jaw-dropping destinations.
-Travel is something I’ve been obsessed with for more than 20 years, and not only do we travel about four months per year, but I spend hours every day reading about amazing destinations.
+Travel is something I’ve been obsessed with for more than 20 years, and not only do we travel about five months per year, but I spend hours every day reading about amazing destinations.
 So why has Montenegro escaped me?
 About the size of Connecticut and with a population of 620,000, Montenegro is an absolute gem!
 If you’re even possibly considering Montenegro, drop everything and do it!
 It is absolutely stunning!

-Unbelievable Natural Beauty
+Kotor’s Unbelievable Natural Beauty

 WOW!
 Being surrounded by nearly sheer mountains on all sides is awe inspiring.
 The mountains make enormous cruise ships look like toy boats in a bathtub.
 The grandeur must be experienced.
 Driving up (or rather, being driven up – we definitely do not recommend driving up yourself, but more on that later) and gazing down at it all is beyond words.
 It makes you feel like a tiny speck on this incredible planet.